sophiabalachanthiran/Messaging-App/README.md

 The program receives user input.

 # Acknowledgements
-Giving credits to classmates for contributing.
+Giving credits to classmates for contributing to group project.

 # Course Info
 - CUNY Queens College